 The Company is involved in a number of lawsuits, claims, investigations and proceedings, including those specifically identified below, consisting of intellectual property, employment, consumer, commercial and other matters arising in the ordinary course of business.
 In accordance with Accounting Standards Codification ("ASC") 450, "Contingencies," the Company has made accruals with respect to these matters, where appropriate, which are reflected in the Company's consolidated financial statements.
-We review these provisions at least quarterly and adjust these provisions to reflect the impact of negotiations, settlements, rulings, advice of legal coursel and other information and events pertaining to a particular case.
+We review these provisions at least quarterly and adjust these provisions to reflect the impact of negotiations, settlements, rulings, advice of legal counsel and other information and events pertaining to a particular case.

 Perrin v.
-Papa John's International, Inc. and Papa John's USA, Inc. is a conditionally certified collective and class action filed in August 2009 in the United States District Court, Eastern District of Missouri ("the Court"), alleging that delivery drivers were not properly reimbursed for mileage and expenses in accordance with the Fair Labor Standards Act ("FLSA").
+Papa John's International, Inc. and Papa John's USA, Inc. is a conditionally certified collective and class action filed in August 2009 in the United States District Court, Eastern District of Missouri

+("the Court"), alleging that delivery drivers were not properly reimbursed for mileage and expenses in accordance with the Fair Labor Standards Act ("FLSA").
 Approximately 3,900 drivers out of a potential class size of 28,800 opted into the action.
 In December 2013, the Court granted a motion for class certification in five additional states, which added approximately 15,000 plaintiffs to the case.
 The parties reached a settlement in principle, which was preliminarily approved by the Court in September 2015.
-With the preliminary settlement agreement, the Company recorded a pre-tax expense of \$12.3 million in

-June 2015 under the provisions of ASC 450, Contingencies.
-This amount is separately reported as Legal settlement expense in the consolidated statements of income.
-The Court issued its final order approving the settlement on January 12, 2016, with no changes to the previously recorded expense.
+With the preliminary settlement agreement, the Company recorded a pre-tax expense of \$12.3 million in June 2015 under the provisions of ASC 450, Contingencies.
+This amount is separately reported as Legal settlement on January 12, 2016, with no changes to the previously recorded expense.
 The Company then remitted funds to the administrator for the payment of claims and plaintiffs' attorney fees.
 The Company continues to deny any wrongdoing in this matter.